Category: Disaster Response

 by Charley DeBoerElder, Trinity-Easton OPCEaston, PA “When I first drove up to the site it was emotional for me!
 The Moots’ house was emptied by waters.
 When I met Glenn and Michell, they were so upbeat, both with smiles on their faces, a true testimony of trusting in God.
 We took a quick tour of the house and made a

-Tropical Storm Isaias hit the East Coast of the United States last week.
+Brewing Storms for OPC Disaster Response Tropical Storm Isaias hit the East Coast of the United States last week.
 OPC Disaster Response Coordinator, David Nakhla traveled to Maryland where he met with a homeowner left with several inches of rain rush inside his home as a result of Isaias.
-David also met with Pastor Edd Cathey, deacons at Grace and Peace OPC in California, Maryland, members of the Presbytery of the
+David also met with Pastor Edd Cathey, deacons at Grace and Peace OPC in California,

 It’s been nearly three months since the devastating flooding in Midland, Michigan.
 During that time a couple of couples (along with many others) have been serving together in the disaster relief efforts and share their experiences.
 Cary & Judy Hirdes Tom & Linda Kennedy (L) with Cary & Judy Hirdes (R) We traveled to Midland, MI on June 16 and